 Harrow Bangkok is forced to relocate to different locations around the city as the Don Mueang Campus is flooded; a remarkable effort of coordination between the staff, students and parents of the school to successfully keep the school open and ensure that lessons continue.

-Mr Kevin Riley returns to the UK to take up the headship of Bradford Grammar School and is succeeded in Summer 2012 by our current Head Master, Mr Michael Farley, formerly Head Master of the British School in Tokyo.
+Mr Kevin Riley returns to the UK to take up the headship of Bradford Grammar School and is succeeded in Summer 2012 by Mr Michael Farley, formerly Head Master of the British School in Tokyo.

 'HBuild', the redevelopment of the Bangkok campus over a 5-year period is initiated.